The University has cancelled the Seafood Traceability and Consumers Workshop due to take place at University of Aberdeen on 28 May 2020.

 Please accept our sincere apologises for any inconvenience this may cause but do be assured, the decision has been taken only after much consideration and reflects government issued guidance.
 The continued safety and wellbeing of you, visitors, the University and the wider community are very much our priority. in the best interests of our students, staff and wider community, in light of the ongoing cornoavirus (COVID-19) outbreak.

-The Seatraces team is planning a postponement of the event towards the end of 2020.
+The Seatraces team is planning a postponement of the event to 2021

 The Seafood Traceability and Consumers Workshop will be held at the University of Aberdeen in the iconic Sir Duncan Rice Library on the 28th May 2020.